SR80-app/SR80-Manuals/user-manual.md

    - **Can Test** — they'll show up in the tester picker when marking items as tested
    - **Can Do Oil Samples** — they'll show up in the "Performed By" picker on oil samples
    - **Front Counter** — marks them as Front Counter staff
+   - **Unrestricted Access** — lets this person use the app from anywhere, even off the shop WiFi.
+Use this for owners and managers who need remote access.
+Regular staff should leave this off.
 4. If this person needs admin access, turn on **Admin Access** in the Admin section below.
 They'll need a PIN.
 5. Tap **Add**